Magento tutorial: initial configuration

 This section lets your customers contact you through a contact form on your store.
 If you do not want the contact form enabled, select ‘No’, otherwise leave the defaulted ‘Yes’.
 ‘Email Options’ section beneath it determines to which email address the data entered from contact form is to be sent.
 I have chosen the email address as firstname.lastname@example.org.
-You can choose the sender based on the contacts you created above and also choose the email template to be used.
+You can choose the sender based on the contacts you created above and also choose the email template.
 Since this magento tutorial do not have a custom template now, I chose the default one.
-Click ‘Save Config’ once you are done entering the details.
+Click ‘Save Config’ once you finished.

 When you access your store front end, you will notice a Contact US page at the bottom of the site as follows.